paralogi/memserial/README.md

 * `std::string`
 * `std::vector`

+Optionaly

 The only requirement is compiler with c++14 support.

 ### Restrictions
-* Serializable type is a structured data type that meets aggregate initialization requirements, with the exception of empty structures, union types, and references.
+* Serializable type is a structured data type that meets aggregate initialization requirements.

 * Structure fields may only include previously mentioned data types, including other serializable types.

 * The structure as a whole and its fields should not have explicit alignment, this also applies to attributes like `[[gnu::packed]]`.

-### Example
+### Example 1
 ```c++
 #include "serial_forward.h"